ausgerechnet/cwb-cads/roadmap.md

 - only works with focus discourseme (should also work with filter item only)

 #### collocation analysis (parameters: corpus, context break, analysis layer, focus discourseme)
-- show if an item belongs to a discourseme in collocation table
+- show if an item belongs to a discourseme in collocation table (nice to have)
 - possibility to remove filter discourseme in 2nd order analysis
+- unify text when parameter is not select ("select analysis layer" vs. "context break" vs. "no discourseme selected")

 ##### semantic map
 - opening / closing concordance lines throws user back to item table